Find Affordable College Courses

 West Columbia, SC

-Midlands Technical College ranked #7 on this year’s Best Civil Engineering Associate Degree Schools list.
+With a ranking of #7, Midlands Technical College did quite well on this year’s best schools for civil engineering technology students working on their associate degree.
 Located in the large suburb of West Columbia, MTC is a public school with a moderately-sized student population.

-Madison Area Technical College came in at #8 in this year’s edition of the Best Civil Engineering Associate Degree Schools ranking.
-Madison College is a large public school located in the city of Madison.
+Madison Area Technical College did quite well in this year’s ranking of the best places for civil engineering technology students to get a associate degree.
+It came in at #8 on the list.
+Madison College is a fairly large public school located in the city of Madison.

 After completing their Associate Degree, civil engineering tech graduates from Madison College carry an average student debtload of $13,907.